-In order to address some of its capital needs, Springfield will issue short and long term debt in 2016 and 2017 as well as use a combination of Pay-As-You-Go Capital funds and Capital Reserve funds.
-In 2016 Springfield will issue BANs to continue efforts to update its infrastructure and for permanent funding needed for previously issued BANs and Council authorized debt issuances.
-Capitalizing on its decreasing debt schedule, in 2017, Springfield plans to go out to bond again, alleviating several of its highest priority requests.
+In order to address some of its capital needs, Springfield will issue short and long term debt in 2017 as well as use a combination of Pay-As-You-Go Capital funds and Capital Reserve funds.
+In 2016, Springfield issued \$26.7 million in Bond Anticipated Notes (BANs) to continue efforts to update its infrastructure and for funding needed for Council authorized debt issuances.
+Capitalizing on its decreasing debt schedule, in February 2017, Springfield plans to permanently bond again, alleviating several of its highest priority requests and closing out completed projects.